bonzelee/Image-Info-Explore/README.md

-his is a test release。
+This is a test release。

 This program is in the testing phase and is free of charge.
 Unforeseen errors or issues may occur.
 Please carefully verify the generated data.
 Your understanding is appreciated.